anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In case the enroll status object indicates success the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID EE certificate referenced in the header of the enroll status object.
 In case the enroll status object indicates a failure, the pledge was unable to verify the received LDevID EE certificate and therefore signed the enroll status objects with its IDevID credential.
 Note that the verification of a signature of the object is a deviation from the described handling in section 5.9.4 of {{RFC8995}}.

-According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 but MAY simply fail with an HTTP 404 error.
+According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server log the registrar SHOULD capture this telemetry information.